convexVagabond/bfm-switch/README.md

 bam you now have an nro to use on the homebrew launcher

 ## use:
-just make a file called `main.bf` with only brainfuck code in it and add it to the same directory as the nro
+just make a file called `main.bf` with brainfuck code in it (comments are supported howeverand add it to the same directory as the nro